 Breast reconstruction often means having more than one operation.
 The first creates the breast mound.
 This may be done at the same time as the mastectomy or later on.
 It’s usually done in a hospital.

-Follow-up procedures, such as filling expanders or creating the nipple and areola, may also be done in the hospital or in an outpatient facility.
+If follow-up procedures such as filling expanders or creating the nipple and areola are needed, they may also be done in the hospital, or they may be done in an outpatient facility.
 This decision depends on how much surgery is needed and what your surgeon prefers, so you’ll need to ask about this.

 What kinds of anesthesia are used?